+Station.
+New cultivars will be added as they are introduced to the marketplace.
 We also plan to have our northern hazel cultivars assessed for their alleles, so we can recommend them as pollinizers and production cultivars too.
-Ferrero likes the idea of these northern hazel cultivars since they are harvested weeks ahead of their chosen varieties and so won't mix with them in harvesting.
+Ferrero likes the propagation for Ontario as identified by the researchers at the Simcoe Experiment idea of these northern hazel cultivars since they are harvested weeks ahead of their chosen varieties and so won't mix with them in harvesting.
 Ferrero has so far not tested the northern cultivars so until they are, they need to be kept separate from those going to Ferrero.
 The alleles have not been tested either.
 This will be done in the spring of 2017.
 Sale of these nuts will not be a problem for other buyers who will find these selections quite acceptable.
 Until we have alleles tested, we will not be able to provide suitable pollinizer partners for our northern cultivars.
 We suggest that a variety of them be planted.
 Since the nuts of all of them are similar, no separation of the crop is necessary.